flix/flix/docs/PROJECTS.md

 elements.

 The aim of this project is to explore the design space of termination analysis for a functional language.

-The work will include reading papers, language design, and implementation in a real-world programming language being developed at Aarhus University (see flix.dev).
+The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus University and by a community of open-source contributors (see www.flix.dev).

-## Record-Replay

-## Capture Control